-NULL is a special value in SQL which actually represents an unknown value.
-Don't worry to much about the finer details of what this means for now, we'll explore this some more later in Course 180.
+NULL is a special value in SQL which actually represents the absence of a value or an unknown value.
+Don't worry too much about the finer details of what this means for now, we'll explore this some more later in the curriculum.
 On a practical level though, what this means is that we can't simply treat

 WHERE clause in the form